IDAES/idaes-pse/docs/explanations/modeling_extensions/surrogate/api/pysmo/pysmo_polyregression.rst

 Confidence intervals for *PysmoPolyTrainer* models
 --------------------------------------------------------------------

-PySMO provides the user with the capability to compute confidence intervals for the regression paramaters using the ``get_confidence_intervals`` method.
+PySMO provides the user with the capability to compute confidence intervals for the regression parameters using the ``get_confidence_intervals`` method.
 This can be done by passing the result of the model training and the confidence interval value (*default=0.95*) into the ``pysmo_surrogate.PysmoPolyTrainer`` object:

 .. code-block:: python